MarkCBell/flipper/README.rst

     :target: https://coveralls.io/github/MarkCBell/flipper?branch=master
     :alt: Coveralls status

 Flipper is a program for computing the action of mapping classes on laminations on punctured surfaces using ideal triangulation coordinates.
-It can decide the Nielsen-Thurston type of a given mapping class and, for pseudo-Anosov mapping classes, construct a layered, veering triangulation of their mapping torus, as described by Agol.
+It can decide the Nielsen--Thurston type of a given mapping class and, for pseudo-Anosov mapping classes, construct a layered, veering triangulation of their mapping torus, as described by Agol.

 Flipper officially supports Python 2.7 and 3.4 -- 3.6.
 It also runs on PyPy and `Sage`_.
+Currently, it is fastest when run through Sage.
+For even more speed (~25% more) consider running flipper with the -O optimise bytecode option.

 .. note:: The use of **Python 3** is *highly* preferred over Python 2.
     Consider upgrading your applications and infrastructure if you find yourself *still* using Python 2 in production today.